dave-p/python-host/README.md

 This project aims to provide a super light-weight solution to control your SwitchBot on [Raspberry Pi](https://www.raspberrypi.org)/[OpenWRT](https://openwrt.org/) or any other Linux based board.

-This version has been tested on Python 3.9.
+This version has been tested on Raspberry Pi OS running Python 3.9.

 # How to Install?

 ## On Raspberry Pi
 You will need:
-  -  A Raspberry Pi 3 or A Raspberry Pi 2 plugged with a [Bluetooth dongle](https://www.amazon.com/Plugable-Bluetooth-Adapter-Raspberry-Compatible/dp/B009ZIILLI/ref=sr_1_3?s=electronics&ie=UTF8&qid=1487679848&sr=1-3&keywords=bluetooth+dongle).
+  -  A Raspberry Pi Zero W, Zero 2 W, 3, 4, or 400.
   -  A SwitchBot.
-  -  An SD Card with a fresh install of Raspbian (tested against the latest build [2017-01-11 Jessie with Pixel](https://www.raspberrypi.org/downloads/raspbian/)).
+  -  An SD Card with a fresh install of Raspberry Pi OS.

 ## Installation
 Boot your fresh Pi and open a command prompt.